YasasriSaiMaka/Superstore-Report/README.md

 👉 This project highlights **data analytics and visualization skills** using Power BI, focusing on **sales trends, profitability, and customer insights**.
 It’s useful for retail and business managers to enhance decision-making and optimize performance.

----

-Would you like me to include a short **“Key Insights”** section (like top-performing regions, best product category, etc.) to make your README stand out even more?
-**